jdtonkin/tonkinlab/content/home/labinfo.md

 We apply this knowledge to real-world problems to find solutions to the global biodiversity crisis and to prepare ecosystems for an uncertain future.
 <br>
 <br>
-We are particularly enamoured with <span style="color:#C28542">freshwater ecosystems</span>, but our research spans disciplinary boundaries.
+We are particularly enamoured with <span style="color:#C28542">freshwater ecosystems</span>, but our research spans disciplinary and ecological boundaries.

 </div>
 </div>